What Is the Law of Diminishing Marginal Product?

 The law of variable proportions is based on the theory that when the quantity of a variable factor is increased or decreased while keeping other factors constant, there will be a change in the proportion between the two factors.
 It is referred to as the law of variable proportions in the theory of production.

 It is also known as the law of proportionality.
 It is mainly concerned with the changes in output that are observed when there is an increase or decrease in the units of a variable factor.

-This is a detailed and an elucidated information about the concept The Law of Diminishing Marginal Product and the Law of Variable Proportions.
+This article contains comprehensive information about the concept on the law of diminishing marginal product and the law of variable proportions.
 To learn more, stay tuned to BYJU’S.